The Longaberger Company: Basket building

 In the 1990s, Longaberger commissioned NBBJ and Korda Nemeth Engineering to build an unusual headquarters on a 21.5-acre lot in eastern Newark: a seven-story building that would resemble one of the company's baskets.
-The 180,000-square-foot building, located along Ohio State Route 16 on the east side of Newark, was difficult to design and build because the upper floors were wider than the floors below them; for example, the second floor is 20,000 ft² and the top floor is 25,000 ft².
+The 180,000-square-foot building, located along Ohio State Route 16 on the east side of Newark, opened in 1997.

+The building was difficult to design and build because the upper floors were wider than the floors below them; for example, the second floor is 20,000 ft^{2} and the top floor is 25,000 ft^{2}.
 The basket handles weigh almost 150 tons and can be heated during cold weather to prevent ice from falling onto the building's glass roof.
-The building opened in 1997.

 The company stopped paying property taxes on the building at the end of 2014, and employees moved out in 2016.

 In December 2017, the building was purchased for $1.2 million by Steve Coon, a Canton, Ohio-based developer who owns Coon Restoration, and his partner, Bobby George of Cleveland.
 By November 2018, the pair had put it up for sale.
 In 2019, Coon said the building had not sold, that he was planning to turn the building into a luxury hotel, and that he was working to have the building added to the National Register of Historic Places.

 On October 20, 2019, Heritage Ohio – the state's official historic preservation organization – held the first tour of the building since its 2016 closing as part of fundraising efforts.
 More than 600 people participated.
 Executive director Joyce Barrett said "people were in tears and hugging each other" because "they were so happy to be back in the Basket."

 In January 2021, the building was back on the market, offered for $6.5 million.

 In 2025, local realtor Brandon Hess said Coon aimed to develop the building, most likely as a mixed-use development, perhaps including condos or retail stores.
+In May 2026, the building was for sale for $8.5 million, with the condition that "it's got to stay a basket."